drand/website/docs/operator/deploy.md

 drand generate-keypair --id {beacon-id} drand.example.com
 ```

-The address must be reachable over a TLS connection directly, or via a reverse proxy setup.
-If you need a non-secured channel, you can pass the `--tls-disable` flag, although this is not recommended.
-Disabling TLS should only really be done when running a development or test deployment.
+The address must be reachable via a reverse proxy setup performing TLS termination.
+(Disabling TLS is only done when running in development mode or for test deployment, using tags.)

 The default location for your keys is `~/.drand`.
 You can specify where you want the keys to be saved by using the `--folder` flag: